 And once I had the extreme pleasure of watching a leaf-cutter bee fly in at my feet one day when I was sitting in the garden having tea.
 It had just visited a rose bush and snipped out a chunk of leaf bigger than itself; it flew in, the piece of leaf clutched in its feet rather like someone cruising in spread-eagled on a flying carpet.
 It rested on the ground for a while, then began to roll the leaf up, working with its legs and proboscis to fashion the tube.
 When it had finished it seized the rolled leaf in its feet and flew off.
 Although I knew that the leaf cutter makes many such tubes, lays an egg in each and stops it up with pollen mix to feed the larva when it hatches I had never before seen any part of the process, and to have observed this much was a real joy and privilege.
 Such a small creature and such an exquisite, elaborate act of creation!

 I cannot pretend to know a huge amount about bees and can only share the little I do know plus the anecdotes I’ve mentioned, but I find bees are endlessly fascinating to watch.
 One last thing I would like to share is that when I was a child my family had friends who kept bees.
 The couple in question lived in the middle of a five-hundred-acre wood in a large clearing with a big pond in it.
-Once it happened that a particular plant burgeoned around the pond and the bees trawled it avidly; I cannot remember now whether it was loosestrife or meadowsweet – probably not meadowsweet as mostly flies visit its flowers, not bees – but when I was taken to see inside the hive one evening at dusk I was astonished to see a phosphorescent glow beam out from its interior, an intense greenish glow that made me think of the comics my brother and I read -The Eagle with its Mekon and Dan Dare – and truly I thought the aliens had arrived.
+Once it happened that a particular plant burgeoned around the pond and the bees trawled it avidly; I cannot remember now whether it was loosestrife or meadowsweet – probably not meadowsweet as mostly flies visit its flowers, not bees – but when I was taken to see inside the hive one evening at dusk I was astonished to see a phosphorescent glow beam out from its interior, an intense greenish glow that made me think of the comics my brother and I read – which were not from the 2 major competing universes (as you can see if you click here, the battle still very much rages on between them), but rather The Eagle with its Mekon and Dan Dare – and truly I thought the aliens had arrived.
 I stood there open-mouthed, my first experience of the utterly mesmerising magic of wild things.
 An unforgettable experience that has tinged all my subsequent witnessed revelations from nature with glamour and delight.